 It’s not unlike suggesting that someone without a bike just use mine.
 I have an extra one.
 I’m glad to share.
 Or if that is not feasible, why couldn’t they borrow one from a neighbor.
 Given the urgent need, why not just take advantage of what is available already?

-What surprises me is that some follow this line of reasoning even further and conclude that the Bibleless don’t actually need Scripture.
+What surprises me even more is that some follow this line of reasoning even further and conclude that the Bibleless don’t actually need Scripture.
 It’s as though those who haven’t been blessed yet with a Bible in their own language are too late to the table.
 They will have to make do with reading the Bible in another language.